jruizgit/rules/docs/reference.md

 Facts are used for defining more permanent state, which lifetime spans at least more than one action execution.

 Fact rules:
-* Facts can be asserted from the `start` handler via the host parameter.
+* Facts can be asserted in the `start` handler via the host parameter.
-* Facts can asserted inside an `action` handler using the context parameter.
+* Facts can asserted in an `action` handler using the context parameter.
 * Facts have to be explicitely retracted.
 * Once retracted all related scheduled actions are cancelled.
 * Facts can co-exist with events.